For more than a decade, Canada’s top spy agency has been cold-calling Muslim students at the University of Regina and the University of Saskatchewan.

 “Since 2006 there’s been reports of different students being contacted and asked to meet with various agents who say they’re with CSIS,” said Dr. Joel Schindel, a Muslim chaplain with the Canadian Muslim Chaplain’s Organization’s Saskatoon branch.

-According to Usaid Siddiqui, the president of the UR Muslim Student Association, the Canadian Secret Intelligence Service (CSIS) has reached out to some of their members within the past six months.
+According to Usaid Siddiqui, the president of the UR Muslim Student Association, the Canadian Security Intelligence Service (CSIS) has reached out to some of their members within the past six months.

 Schindel said the officials make no attempt to disguise their position, often asking students they’ve never met to have an in-person chat.